couple walking

 Relationship Reviews or audits are a great way to bring your relationship front and centre where it belongs.
 Whether you are starting out on your journey together or have been a couple for many years, having regular reviews of your relationship can help you both to remain connected, achieve shared goals and enjoy life together.

-It's important to keep lines of communication open, and spending time together talking and listening can help to alleviate stress and anxiety in your relationship.
+Keeping communication open by spending time talking and listening can help reduce stress and anxiety in your relationship.
+Click here for 10 ways to become a better listener in your relationship.

-So, here are some questions to ask each other:
+Here are some helpful questions to ask each other:

 1 - What do you appreciate or admire about me?